 - IRI NextForm, for data and DB migration and replication

 - IRI FieldShield, for PII classification, masking, and auditing

 - IRI RowGen, for test data generation and management

 - IRI Voracity, which includes all of the above, supporting and combining multiple data discovery, integration, migration, governance, and analytic use cases.
 The Hadoop-enabled edition of Voracity can also run several SortCL programs interchangeably in MapReduce 2, Spark, Spark Stream, Storm, and Tez.

 SortCL is therefore what makes CoSort and Voracity a one-stop, one-I/O "super tool" for data transformation, conversion, cleansing, mapping, and reporting.
-SortCL's extensive data manipulation and movement capabilities -- detailed in the tabs above, and listed in this diagram under the CoSort logo -- can be combined in a single job and pass through huge volumes of data.
+SortCL's extensive data movement and manipulation capabilities -- detailed in the tabs above, and listed in this diagram under the CoSort logo -- can run in a single job and pass through huge volumes of data.

 SortCL performs the same tasks for Voracity licensees, who can see them illustrated in modern transform mapping diagrams.
 ETL and solution architects with big data appreciate its ability to combine data integration, remapping, cleansing, masking, and BI operations, and the dramatic differences it makes in information delivery and compliance outcomes:

 No Experience Necessary

 SortCL uses an open, explicit metadata to define, manipulate and reformat data in more than 150 disparate file and database sources.
 SortCL syntax is self-documenting; anyone can read, recognize, and modify SortCL programs with ease.